ACHIEVEMENTS AND PERFORMANCE: Achievements April 2017 – March 2018

 Social Interests & Activities

 We increased the number and type of social interest groups and activities that we offer at the Lighthouse Project.
-We have noticed over this last year that we have shifted our focus slightly towards building more relationships and connections through social interest, hobbies and activity sessions, over and above just training courses, as these play a significant part in helping people to grow, develop or recover, and they are important to us and the visitors that we support.
+We have noticed over the last few years that we have shifted our focus slightly towards building more relationships and connections through social interest, hobbies and activity sessions, over and above just providing training courses.
+We recognise that social interaction also plays a significant part in helping people to grow, develop or recover, and that they are important to us and to the visitors that we support.

 Health, Mental Health and Wellbeing